 You may find that you have the time to take on a new challenge.
 You may want others to benefit from your experience or to learn new skills yourself.
 All the while you can meet new friends and have fun.

 Volunteering allows you to give back to your local community a little of what you have learned throughout your life.
 It also returns great benefits to you as an individual.
-No matter how many hours you are able to give each week, as long as you have chosen (it is your choice, after all) voluntary work that you enjoy, the health benefits are proven.
+There are many physical and mental health benefits of volunteering even if it is just for a few hours a week.

 Volunteering helps you re-connect with your community and create networks amongst new friends that you will meet.
 It will help you combat isolation as well as exercising your mind, body and soul.
 You will feel more confident and self-assured as you learn new skills.